 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read disclosure for more information.

 I love my serger, but I do not love the dinky foot pedal it came with.

 Its lightweight pedal slides all over the floor, and every once in a while, I find it hanging from my sewing desk if the cord gets caught in the back.

 Make a sewing machine foot pedal mat using a mouse pad!

-My sewing room has hardwood floors, but I also tested my new non-slip sewing machine foot pedal pad on our low-pile carpet, too, and I had no problems!
-I am SO thrilled, and I wanted to share this simple sewing hack with you, too!
+My sewing room has hardwood floors, but I also tested my new non-slip foot pedal mat on our low-pile carpet, and this looks to be a great solution.

-My Criteria for a Non-Slip Foot Controller Pad
+My Criteria for a Non-Slip Foot Mat

-What’s even MORE awesome about using a mouse pad as a foot pedal pad is if you get one with the wrist support, this functions as a stopper to keep the foot pedal from sliding forward!
+What’s even MORE awesome about using a mouse pad as a foot pedal pad is if you get one with wrist support, this functions as a stopper to keep the foot pedal from sliding forward!

-The Quality Selection pad was unbranded but a little bit smaller.
+The Quality Selection pad was unbranded but smaller.
 I decided to go for the larger pad and add a little pizzazz to cover the brand name!
-Read on for how I did that!

 - Mouse pad (THIS is the Belkin one I used, and here’s the other one I also bought before I decided I wanted the larger one.
 Both had great grips!)